davebraze/OtoP-2/readme.md

    bsub < job.sh
    ```

-   As shown, this example recruits 4 nodes (8 cpus each) to run for 24
+   As shown, this example recruits 4 nodes to run for 24
    hours.
-Note that the total number of runs has to be a multipler of
+Note that the total number of runs has to be a multipler of 4.
-   32.

 5. You can check job status thus:
    ```